Installation

 Hardware Requirements

-The NeDi script itself uses up to 50MB of RAM per discovery thread and is known to be able to cope with networks of 2000+ devices.
+The NeDi script itself uses up to 150MB of RAM on a discovery run.
 If you want to include Tobi’s RRDtool, you’ll need ~200KB disk storage per interface (can be adjusted with rrdsize in nedi.conf).

 Software Requirements